-Coach Marino bring a level of excitement to the program and is committed to making South Plantation yearly state contenders.
+Coach Marino is committed to making South Plantation competitive and yearly state contenders.
 From his past experiences, he is a firm believer that hard work can beat talent when talent doesn’t work hard.
 So the first thing Coach Marino expects from his players is that they will give nothing less than 100% commitment to the team and to their academics.

 In 2003, Coach Marino helped establish the boys basketball program in the inaugural year of Everglades High School.
 During his time at Everglades, his teams were extremely successful and were the first team in the state of Florida to play in the Walter Wong Holiday Tournament in Honolulu, Hawaii.